Advanced Electrophysiology Systems

 Keep Calm and Neur On

-If you're currently planning experiments, writing funding applications, or would like to discuss any other aspect of using our tools, come visit or if you're not attending then please reach out to us as we'd love to hear from you.
+If you're currently planning experiments, writing funding applications, or would like to discuss any other aspect of using our tools, please reach out to us as we'd love to hear from you.

 Alternatively, check out our Knowledge Base for the inside-track on key know-how and much more.